zingersu/3D-New-Organ-Detection-in-Plant-Growth-from-Spatiotemporal-Point-Clouds/README.md

 <br>

 <strong><em>Data_post-processing</em></strong><br>
-Since the DGCNN network takes the aligned point cloud as input and maintains spatial correspondence in its output characteristics.
-Therefore the raw output of the network does not directly reflect the appearance of new organs in the plant sequence, and further processing of the output of the DGCNN network is required to obtain the new organ detection results for each plant in the sequence.<br>
+Since the DGCNN network takes the merged point cloud (from two adjacent moments) as input, the output of the network is still the same merged point cloud with labels.
+Therefore further processing on the output of the DGCNN network is required to obtain the new/old organ detection results for each single plant point cloud in the 3D growth sequence.<br>
-* file <strong>[00from_txt_to_folder.py]</strong> is used to convert the two TXT files output from the network into two folders, which contain one-to-one correspondence of the point cloud data to facilitate subsequent processing.<br>
+* file <strong>[00from_txt_to_folder.py]</strong> is used to convert <strong>the two TXT files</strong> output from the network into two folders, which contain one-to-one correspondence of the point cloud data to facilitate subsequent processing.<br>
-* file <strong>[01Splitment & Refinement.py]</strong> is used to split the aligned point cloud into two plant point clouds at adjacent moments, and subsequently process the point clouds belonging to the same moment using the Refinement method in this paper.<br>
+* file <strong>[01Splitment & Refinement.py]</strong> is used to split the merged/aligned point cloud into two plant point clouds from adjacent moments, respectively; and the ambiguous point clouds (with organ growth state detection labels) belonging to the same moment are then refined and combined into one single final point cloud using the "Refinement" method.<br>
-* file <strong>[02eval_iou_accuracy.py]</strong> is used to calculate quantitative indicators for all plants in the test set.
+* file <strong>[02eval_iou_accuracy.py]</strong> is used to calculate quantitative metrics for all final results of the testing set.